DChops/PayBack/README.md

 # PayBack
 Fake News Detection as a Service, built with the State-Of-The-Art User Preference Aware GNNs

+## Product Description
+Here we harness the power of Graph Neural Networks (GNNs) for solving the problem of Fake News Detection.
+We utilise information regarding both the spread of fake news over twitter via propogation graphs and the user preferences via past tweets to make a prediction about the veracity of a web article.

+## Usage

+### WebApp
+You can acceess the free online webapp at :

+### API
+For developers seeking an endpoint for classifying articles as real or fake using their Web URLS, use the API endpoint as follows:

 ## Datasets
 We utilised the Politifact & Gossicop Datasets available publicly using the UPFD() class in pytorch_geometric.datasets.